IRS Form 1045 Instructions

 Example

-Using a farming loss as an example, for tax year 2022, you will need to enter tax year information in the first two columns.
-The earliest year goes into column 1, while the next year goes into column 2.
+Using a farming loss as an example in the figure below, for tax year 2023, you will need to enter tax year information in the first two columns.
+The earliest year goes into Column 1, while the next year goes into Column 2.

 Line 10: NOL deduction after carryback